Rocky landscape on the west coast of the Oga Peninsula ©Oganavi

 The "Great Pier" depicted in the "Oga Screen" is indeed separated from the mainland.
 It later rose up and is now connected to the mainland (Enlarged view of the "Great Pier" part of the "Oga Screen").
 Collection: Akita Prefectural Museum

-Osanbashi Pier are the Monzen Formation, a hardened basaltic scoria that erupted from a volcano 29 to 36 million years ago.
-Because the rock itself is brittle, it is thought to have been carved out by the erosion of waves.
-Scoria is formed when magma cools rapidly as it rises, causing the volatile components (mainly water) it contains to vaporize all at once, resulting in porous rock fragments containing numerous air bubbles that are erupted.
-It is the same as pumice, but pumice is often andesite-based and is white in color, while basaltic scoria is darker in color.
+the "Ōsanbashi Pier"are composed of basaltic scoria that erupted from a volcano 36 to 29 million years ago, known as the Monzen Formation.
+Because the rock itself is brittle, it is believed to have been carved out by wave erosion.
+Scoria is formed when magma cools rapidly as it rises, causing its volatile components (mainly water) to vaporize instantly, resulting in porous rock fragments containing numerous air bubbles.
+It is similar to pumice, but while pumice is often andesite-based and white in color, basaltic scoria is generally dark in color.

 Butai Island is a sky stage where legend has it that a dance was performed to welcome Emperor Wu of Han